Sickle cell disease refers to a group of conditions that are characterised by inheritance of sickle haemoglobin.

 Inheritance of sickle haemoglobin alongside another haemoglobin variant is referred to as compound heterozygous (e.g. HbSC).
 This refers to the presence of two or more different recessive alleles.

-The hallmark of SCD is formation of sickle-shaped red blood cells that occur due to polymerisation of sickle haemoglobin when placed under low oxygen tension.
+The hallmark of SCD is the formation of sickle-shaped red blood cells that occur due to polymerisation of sickle haemoglobin when placed under low oxygen tension.
 This damages red blood cells leading to chronic haemolysis and clustering that results in occlusion of blood vessels (known as vaso-occlusion).
 Haemolysis shortens the lifespan of red blood cells to ~10-20 days compared to 120 days in normal red cells.

 Sickle haemoglobin can carry oxygen, but once offloaded to tissue, it begins to precipitate forming semi-solid aggregates.
 This greatly alters the red blood cell shape, which makes them rigid and at risk of damage.
 Repeated deoxygenation cycles cause permanent damage and haemolysis (destruction of red blood cells within 100 days).